 The Art club is open to all students in grades 9-12 who are interested in the many disciplines that are called art.
-Students have the opportunity to peruse their interests under the guidance of an experienced art teacher.
+Students have the opportunity to pursue their interests under the guidance of an experienced art teacher.

-Athletes Against Substance Abuse
+Athletes Against Substance Abuse (AASA)

 AASA meets on a regular basis to talk about being positive leaders in the school.
 Members are involved in many activities including sports.
 They promise to stay drug and alcohol free.
 Athletes often visit the elementary and middle schools to spend time with the students there.
-They play interactive games and talk about decision making, high school, sports, and staying substance abuse-free.
+They play interactive games and talk about decision making, high school, sports and staying substance abuse-free.

 Go Green seeks to raise the awareness of the school community for the environment.
 Our mission is to be responsible for weekly collection and removal of all paper and containers (plastic and metal) from all classrooms and offices in the high school.
 Club members bundle the paper, bag the containers, and take them all out to the recycling shed.

 INTERACT is the youth group affiliated with Liberty Rotary and Rotary International.
 Members provide service to the school and local community.
 The club is advised by Mr. Hart and meets 3-4 p.m on the first and third Mondays of the mont.

 Liberty Performing Arts

-National Art Honor Society
+National Art Honor Society (NAHS)

-National Honor Society
+National Honor Society (NHS)

 The GPA required for eligibility is 90 percent.
 Those students who are eligible receive a letter from the chapter president, induction process information and a student activity form.
 The candidate has two weeks to complete the student activity form.

 Each year a dedicated group of students meets to practice for the Science Olympiad, a competition held each spring.
 Students may build structures or machines to use in the competition or study concepts that may be included in a quiz during the contest.
 They also learn how to think quickly and adapt so that they can participate in the challenging events at the Olympiad.
 Science Olympiad is advised by Mrs. Nolan and meets 3-4 p.m. on Tuesdays.

-Students Against Destructive Decisions
+Students Against Destructive Decisions (SADD)

 The mission of SADD is to provide students with the best prevention tools possible to deal with issues of underage drinking, other drug use, impaired driving, and other destructive decisions.
 Liberty SADD strives to achieve this mission by working in positive ways to help provide the community with awareness for all ages.
 SADD is advised by Mrs. Davies and meets 3-4 p.m. on the first and third Thursdays of the month.